 Intro to Theory of Computation (CS 373): Spring 2008, Fall 2007, Spring 2007, Fall 2006, Spring 2006.

 In the following table, colored items happen every week.
 Uncolored items happen only some weeks but not others.
 Because of my kids, I'm on an early schedule: typically at Siebel by 8:30, often gone late afternoon.
-Pink times towards the end of the day often involve child transport, so might be freeable with advance notice.
+Pink times towards the end of the day involve child transport.
+So I may be able to free them with advance notice.

 |9:30-10||CS173 lecture||CS173 lecture|